Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Our Approach

 \subsection{Certainty-Driven Consistency with Temperature}

-From the view of the model distillation~\cite{yang2019distill}, the top $k$ activation logits can reflect more accurate image-level inter-class similarity, while other logits are too noisy to provide meaningful information~\cite{hinton2015distilling}.
-Hence, a student should focus more on the teacher's top $k$ logits.
-Considering this, besides filtering out uncertain targets in a hard way, we also investigate a soft way by letting the student learn more from such high activation logits.
+Besides filtering out uncertain targets in a hard way, we also investigate a soft way by letting the student pay less attention on learning from such uncertain targets.
+We adopt the temperature softmax function~\cite{sutton1998introduction} into our consistency regularization to adjust the magnitudes of the gradients of the training samples with various uncertainty values.

-The temperature function is a variant of the softmax activation function by dividing the logit $z_i$ for class $i$ with a positive temperature $T$:
+The temperature function is a variant of the softmax activation function by dividing the logit $z_i$ for class $i$ with a positive temperature $V$:

 where $q_i$ is the output of the temperature softmax for class $i$.
-Mix-match~\cite{goodfellow2019mix} apply a low temperature on teacher's softmax layer to sharpen the output distribution.
-Unlike their approach, we add the temperature factor in both of the student and teacher's softmax layers.
-We use the mean square error loss as the consistency loss:

-where $P_t(y=c|x)$ is the teacher's confidence score of class $c$, $P_s(y=c|x)$ is the student's confidence score of class $c$.
+A higher temperature $V$ produces a softer probability distribution, i.e. all classes are equally distributed.
+A lower temperature $V$ causes all classes to be sparsely distributed.

-\cite{hinton2015distilling} has theoretically proved that using the cross-entropy loss as consistency with a high temperature, minimizing the consistency loss between two predictions with temperature $T$ has the effect of reducing the magnitudes of the gradients by a scale of $1/T^2$, and we find mean square loss has the similar effect.
-However, the method in~\cite{hinton2015distilling} needs to manually set the value of the temperature, which is shared by all training samples.
+The scaling effect in the temperature softmax is discussed by Hinton et al.~\cite{hinton2015distilling} in the context of model distillation.
+It has been theoretically proved that in the high temperature limit, minimizing the consistency loss between two predictions with temperature $V$ has the effect of reducing the magnitudes of the gradients by a scale of $1/V^2$.
+However, ~\cite{hinton2015distilling} needs to manually set the value of $V$, which is the same for all training samples.
 On the contrary, our method can automatically define the temperature of each training sample according to its uncertainty.
-Then, this certainty-based temperature decides how much influence the associated sample has on training the student model.
+We use different temperatures to control the magnitude of the consistency loss to let the student learn more from certain targets and less from uncertain ones.
+We apply temperature softmax to both student and teacher models.

-Specifically, we use various temperatures to control the magnitudes of the gradients to let the student learn more from certain targets and less from uncertain ones.
+Specifically, we use higher temperatures to reduce the magnitudes of the gradients coming from uncertain targets, to let the student learn more from certain targets and less from uncertain ones.
 In each training step, we automatically enforce relatively higher temperatures on uncertain targets, and lower temperatures on certain targets, according to the previously obtained certainty ranking list $R$ in each input batch $B$: